-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 10.32 7/22/2020 Cecilia Giacoma I have input from Delta stakeholders stating that the DCA should discontinue the evaluation of the 3000 cfs intakes previously proposed because they cannot reasonably protect fish and other aquatic species.
-They have significant impacts on Delta legacy communities.
-A smaller design should be worked on to allow salmon to be exposed to the intakes for no more than 15 minutes.
-A smaller intake would also allow for more flexibility on where to put them.
-Several of the options include intakes with a design capacity of 1,500 cfs, and the potential changes to aquatic resources and other environmental resources would be analyzed in the EIR.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 10.32 7/22/2020 Cecilia Giacoma should discontinue the evaluation of the 3000 cfs intakes previously proposed because they cannot reasonably protect fish and other aquatic species.
+They have significant impacts Several of the options include intakes with a design capacity of 1,500 cfs, and the potential changes to aquatic resources and other environmental resources would be analyzed in the EIR.
 The use of a an inake with a design capacity of 3,000 cfs was used as a basis of most options to minimize the number of intakes along the riverbank.
-Phil Ryan Gwen Buchholz 8/26/2020 Responded 10.33 7/22/2020 Douglas Hsia DWR will be contacting land owners by phone beginning in mid-August, which will be followed with a letter from the DCA in late August.
+Phil Ryan Gwen Buchholz 8/26/2020 Responded 10.33 7/22/2020 Douglas Hsia burrows, they know that the DCA has already identified some property for boring tests.
+They are wondering when people are DWR will be contacting land owners by phone beginning in mid-August, which will be followed with a letter from the DCA in late August.
 The letter will provide details on the subsurface exploration program and will provide specific contact details for each owner.
 8/26/2020 Responded